xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-12-13_upgrade_potato_store.md

  * The _level_ number should be 1.

 ### Crear el PotatoStoreUpgrader
- * The resource modifier for "gold" maximum should be 5.
+ * The resource modifier for "potato" maximum should be 5.
  * Upgrade the level.
  <!-- SNAPSHOT status=200 -->
  * The _level_ number should be 2.
- * The resource modifier for "gold" maximum should be 10.
+ * The resource modifier for "potato" maximum should be 10.
  * Go back to the previous screen.
  * The resource "potato" maximum should be 10.
  * The dock resource "steel" count should be 0.